theNewDynamic/oregonsadventurecoast.com/content/adventures.md

 seo:
   description: Discover the numerous outdoor activities, cultural attractions, shopping,
     events, and more adventures for your vacation to the Oregon Coast!
-  title: Oregon Coast Trips Vacations - Things to Do | Oregon's Adventure Coast
+  title: Oregon Coast Trips Vacations - Things to Do

 ---
 Take a vacation to Oregon’s Adventure Coast, where the land meets the bay and the sea, opening up an abundance of possibilities with a variety of exciting things to do; like Oregon Coast crabbing, clamming, salmon fishing, sand dune hiking, and more!
 Choose a few activities that will match your appetite for adventure!